lucasvonhagen/lucasvonhagen/README.md

 ## About Me
 Im a 27 year old with a passion for new technology, devolopment and information security.
-Currently working on new projects to expand my skills in full-stack development, system design, machine learning and AI.

 Currently working as a System Software Engineer for ADB Safegate Sweden.
+I also run a company specializing in helping startups quickly build MVPs to validate market viability, along with consulting on technical projects and strategy.

 **BSc in Computer Science from Malmö University**